-- Unit Exams should include a maximum of 50 questions - Comprehensive final exams should include a maximum of 100 questions. - It is highly recommended that all full semester courses (15 week courses) should have a minimum of three (3) unit exams and one (1) final comprehensive exam.
-Courses formatted differently should consider an equivalent of exam rigor. - Quiz format is at faculty discretion. - Final course grades will be calculated by rounding two decimal places. - Totals ending with a 5 or higher will round up
+- Unit Exams should include a maximum of 50 questions - Comprehensive final exams should include a maximum of 100 questions. - It is highly recommended that all full semester courses (15 week courses) should have a minimum of four (4) unit exams and one (1) final comprehensive exam.
+Courses formatted differently should consider an equivalent of exam rigor. - Quiz format is at faculty discretion. - No partial credit shall be given for exam answers (such as with Select All that Apply question).